 Spot instances are transforming how people consume public cloud services.
 Spot instances are short-lived instances offered by cloud providers for a very low cost compared to on-demand or reserved instances.
 Cloud providers use spot market as a way to monetize their excess capacity.
 The price of spot instances vary with the supply and demand but, on average, users can save up to 80% compared to on-demand instances.
 The top four cloud providers, Amazon Web Services, Azure, Google Cloud and IBM, offer spot instances to their users.
-In this post, we will compare the spot instances offered by these three cloud providers to help users understand their strength and weakness, kinds of workloads they support, pricing model, etc..
+In this post, we will compare the spot instances offered by these four cloud providers to help users understand their strength and weakness, kinds of workloads they support, pricing model, etc..

 Mentions in the Academy